 - Fresh grated parmesan cheese (optional)

-To start, fill up a large stockpot with 10 cups of water.
-Then add 1 1/2 tsp. of crushed red pepper flakes, 1 tsp. of salt, 2 chicken bouillon cubes or 3 tbsp. chicken base, and 1 lb.
+To start, fill up a large stockpot with 10 cups of chicken broth.
+Then add 1 1/2 tsp. of crushed red pepper flakes, 1 tsp. of salt, and 1 lb.
 (7-8 small) sliced potatoes.
 Boil on medium heat, stirring occasionally.